 24. Watch "Leap Year."
 Need a better reason to watch an Amy Adams movie?

 25. Listen to some tunes from Leap Day, the Netherlands-based progressive rock band.

-26. Visit Anthony, Texas, the self-proclaimed Leap Year Capitol of the World.
+26. Visit Anthony, Texas, and Anthony, New Mexico, the self-proclaimed Leap Year Capitol of the World.

 28. Catch up on a task (taxes?) that's been bogging you down this month.